harvester/docs/docs/troubleshooting/os.md

   <link rel="canonical" href="https://docs.harvesterhci.io/v1.1/troubleshooting/os"/>
 </head>

 Harvester runs on an OpenSUSE-based OS.
-The OS is an artifact produced by the [cOS toolkit](https://github.com/rancher-sandbox/cOS-toolkit).
+The OS is an artifact produced by the [elemental-toolkit](https://github.com/rancher/elemental-toolkit).
 The following sections contain information and tips to help users troubleshoot OS-related issues.

-## How to log into a Harvester node
+## How to log in to a Harvester node

-Users can log into a Harvester node with the username `rancher` and the password or SSH keypair provided during installation.
+Users can log in to a Harvester node with the username `rancher` and the password or SSH keypair provided during installation.
 The user `rancher` can execute privileged commands without entering a password:

 ```